Ajax4778/PyMap/README.md

 * Run `npm install` from the repository's root folder.
 This will set up all the necessary Javascript dependencies via `package.json`.
 * Run `webpack` from within the repository's root folder.
 This will bundle the various Javascript files into `javascripts/bundle.js`.
-Note that this bundle file is not included in the git repository and must be created.
+(Note that this bundle file is not included in the repository; it will be created by webpack.)
 * Finally, run `python3 -m http.server` to start the server.

 ### Usage
+#### With Server (recommended)
 * The browser interface can be accessed at `localhost:8000/index.html` once the server is running, assuming use of the default port.
 * The command-line interface can be accessed by running `python3 geocode_shell.py` from the repository's root folder.

-### Notes
+#### Without Server (browser only)
-* The server is strictly necessary only for Chrome users, since Chrome restricts geolocation from local files.
+* Simply open `index.html` for the browser interface.
+However, Chrome users will not be able to let the application access their locations without the server, since Chrome prevents geolocation from local files.
-* For non-Chrome users, the browser interface can be accessed by simply opening `index.html`.
-However, the command-line interface requires the server to be running.
+* The command-line interface requires the server to be running.